How good is your French? Find out your precise level and competence when you take the French proficiency test.

 At each level, the exam evaluates four skills: listening, speaking, writing, and reading.

 Each section comprises 25 marks.
-To earn a diploma, you need a minimum score of 5/25 per module and aggregate 50/100.
+To earn a diploma, you need a minimum score of 5/25 per module and an aggregate 50/100.

 Where to take the DELF/DALF test?